Fat Polygonal Partitions with Applications to Visualization and Embeddings: Embedding ultrametrics into

 \paragraph{A lower bound.} To prove the approximation ratio of our embedding algorithm, we need a lower bound on the optimal distortion.
 We will use the lower bound proved by B\u{a}doiu~\etal\cite{BadoiuSOCG2006}, which we describe next.

 Consider an embedding $\phi$ of $M_{\tree}$ into $\mathbb{R}^d$.
 Assume without loss of generality that $\phi$ is non-contracting, that is, $\phi$ does not make any distances smaller.
 For each node $\node\in \tree$ we define a set $A_{\node}\subset \mathbb{R}^d$ as follows.
 Let $B_d(r)$ denote the ball in $\Reals^d$ centered at the origin and of radius~$r$.
 For a leaf $\node$ of $\tree$, let $A_\node$ be equal to the ball $B_d(\frac{1}{2})$ translated so that its center is~$\phi(\node)$.
-For a non-leaf node~$\node$ with children $\othernode_1,\ldots, \othernode_k$, let $A_\node$ be the Minkowski sum of $\bigcup_{i=1}^k A_{\othernode_i}$ with $B_d(l(v))$.
+For a non-leaf node~$\node$ with children $\othernode_1,\ldots, \othernode_k$, let $A_\node$ be the Minkowski sum of $\bigcup_{i=1}^k A_{\othernode_i}$ with $B_d(l(\node))$.
 By the non-contraction of $\phi$ it follows that for each pair of nodes $\node,\node'$ that are on the same level of $\tree$, the regions $A_{\node}$ and $A_{\node'}$ have disjoint interiors---see Figure \ref{figure:lower} for an example.
 Intuitively, the volume $A_{\node}$ is necessary to embed all the points corresponding to the leaves below $\node$ such that the embedding is non-contracting.
 This in turn can be used via an isoperimetric argument to obtain a lower bound on the maximum distance (and, hence, distortion) between the images of these leaves.

 We cannot compute $A_{\node}$ exactly, however, since we do not know the embedding.
-Hence, following B\u{a}doiu~\etal\cite{BadoiuSOCG2006} we define for each $\node \in \tree$ a value $A^*(\node)$ that estimates the volume of $A_{\node}$, as follows.
+Hence, following B\u{a}doiu~\etal\ \cite{BadoiuSOCG2006} we define for each $\node \in \tree$ a value $A^*(\node)$ that estimates the volume of $A_{\node}$.
+Intuitively, the estimate on $A_{\node}$ is derived by the Brunn-Minkowski inequality.
+More precisely, we define $A^*(\node)$ as follows.

 The estimate $A^*(\node)$ can be used to obtain a lower bound on the distortion, as made precise in the next lemma.
 For any $V>0$, let $r_d(V)$ be the radius of a $d$-dimensional ball with volume~$V$; thus we have